Category: Uncategorized

 A few quick notes

-Shove it into Anki (even if you don’t think you need it).
+- Shove it into Anki (even if you don’t think you need it).
 I regret not having more cards.
 I only spent around 25 hours!!!! this year reviewing Anki.

-If you have multiple words with the same meaning (eg wealthy, affluent), generate two different images and then put them on the front of each card.
+- If you have multiple words with the same meaning (eg wealthy, affluent), generate two different images and then put them on the front of each card.
 You’ll associate the word with the image so you’ll remember both individually

-If a word isn’t sticking, create a mnemonic for it and put an image reminder of the mnemonic on the front of the card.
+- If a word isn’t sticking, create a mnemonic for it and put an image reminder of the mnemonic on the front of the card.

-My Russian teacher gives me a long list of vocab words after a lesson.
+- My Russian teacher gives me a long list of vocab words after a lesson.
 I have a virtual assistant input them into Anki — I highly recommend this if you’re falling behind on card creation!
 You can also input words via .csv.

 Using Anki for Leetcode

-The process: Selected about 30 fundamental LeetCode problems
+- Selected about 30 fundamental LeetCode problems

-Created simple Anki cards for each problem
+- Created simple Anki cards for each problem

-Front of card: Problem name/link
+- Front of card: Problem name/link

-Back of card: Just time/space complexity
+- Back of card: Just time/space complexity

-Open LeetCode
+- Open LeetCode to that problem

-Solve the complete problem
+- Solve the complete problem

-Review complexity
+- Review complexity

-Mark the card as done
+- Mark the card as done

 As you can see I’m using Anki purely as a scheduling tool.